jupyter/enhancement-proposals/binder-api/README.md

 }
 ```

-## Deploy servers
+## Deploy

-Once an environment is staged, we can deploy it as an on demand server.
+Once an environment is staged, we can deploy it as an on-demand server.

 Launch a single server

 ```
-POST /servers/environment-name/ HTTP 1.1
+POST /deployments/{environment-name} HTTP 1.1
 Accept: application/json
 ```